 62.17.
 (SLED: Criminal Record Search Fees) The State Law Enforcement Division is authorized to charge and collect a fee of eight dollars for a criminal record search for local park and recreation volunteers through a commission, municipality, county, or the South Carolina Department of Parks, Recreation, and Tourism.
-Any organization that is authorized to receive the reduced fee must not charge the volunteer, mentor, member, or employee more than the eight dollars or any additional fee that is not required by the State Law Enforcement Division.
-All criminal record searches conducted under this provision must be for a volunteer, mentor, member or employee performing in an official capacity of the organization and must not be resold.
+Any organization that is authorized to receive the reduced fee must not charge the volunteer, member, or employee more than the eight dollars or any additional fee that is not required by the State Law Enforcement Division.
+All criminal record searches conducted under this provision must be for a volunteer, mentor, member or employee performing in an official appreciate of the according to the resold.